 Sometimes when your next big trip is too far away but the travel itch is compelling you to do something, anything!
 It might pay to look at your hometown through the eyes of a visitor.

-There are four main reasons for visiting Fremantle, the history, the food, the beer and the art scene.
+There are three main reasons for visiting Fremantle, the history, the café culture and the art scene.

 Young by European or even US standards, but old in Anglo-Australian years, it was settled only because they didn’t want those cheese-eating surrender monkeys (the French), to colonise part of Australia.
 They’d been hanging around the coasts and the British, who’d been a bit blasé about the west, finally gave in to Captain Stirling who was lobbying for a free settlement here.

-Head down to Bathers Beach through the whaling tunnel which runs through the limestone cliffs under the Round House.
-Turn left towards the Fremantle Fishing Harbour (different from Fremantle Harbour).
+Head down to Bathers Beach through the whaling tunnel which runs through the limestone cliffs under the Round House, then turn left towards the Fremantle Fishing Harbour (different from Fremantle Harbour).
 Stop by the Kidogo Arthouse, built in 1884, and see what art exhibition may be on.
 If you’re feeling peckish, there are some great fish and chip shops, such as Kailis or Cicerellos, right on the water with lovely views of the fishing boats.
 Just don’t feed the seagulls!

 On the corner of William and High Street, you’ll find the Fremantle Town Hall, built in 1887 and said to be haunted by the ghost of a councillor who was shot outside the hall, by the Publican of the National Hotel.